Event Home Page

 Completed

-Allows users to dismiss tasks not relevant to their event type
+Lets organizers remove tasks irrelevant to their event type

-- —Second-round testing showed users engaged significantly more with the widget-based layout than the previous side navigation
+- —Second-round testing showed significantly higher engagement with the widget layout than the previous side navigation

 - —New users successfully completed full event setup without support intervention